Handling Academic Problems

 Copyright & Duplication of Course Materials

-ACC expects its students to respect the rights of the college and of their professors and other instructors or staff who use or permit the use of copyright protected materials for instruction.
-Of course, textbooks and other commercial publications used as text or supplemental materials are copyright protected.
-It is copyright infringement to make or disseminate copies of such materials in whole or part without permission.
-Most, if not all, other course materials — course syllabi or outlines, course bibliographies or reading lists, lecture or other supplemental handouts, review notes or outlines that are handed out, tests or individual test questions, test answers, and other instructional materials provided to you by your professor or other instructors — are also copyright protected materials.
+Most, if not all, other course materials—course syllabi or outlines, course bibliographies or reading lists, lecture or other supplemental handouts, review notes or outlines that are handed out, tests or individual test questions, test answers, and other instructional materials provided to students by their professor or other instructors—are also copyright-protected materials.
 The content of materials does not belong to the student.
-The student enrolled in a course has only limited permission, a non exclusive license, to use those materials, and that permission is limited to use strictly in conjunction with that student’s participation in the course in which the student is enrolled.
+The student enrolled in a course has only limited permission, a nonexclusive license, to use those materials, and that permission is limited to use strictly in conjunction with that student’s participation in the course in which the student is enrolled.

-Following the intent of ACC’s Administrative Rule 4.02.007, no instructional materials may be reproduced or disseminated by students except for the exclusive use of students enrolled in the course in which such materials have been provided.
-In particular, course materials may not be posted on the Internet without express written permission.
+Following the intent of ACC’s Administrative Rule 3.2000.02, no instructional materials may be reproduced or disseminated by students except for the exclusive use of students enrolled in the course in which such materials have been provided.
+In particular, course materials may not be posted online without express written permission.
 Violations are subject to civil penalties or criminal prosecution under the federal Copyright Act of 1976, as amended.
-In addition, students who violate this rule regarding copyright infringement are subject to college disciplinary action.
-It is a condition of a student’s enrollment in courses at Austin Community College that he or she respect the copyrights of others and adhere to the Copyright Administrative Rule.
+In addition, students who violate this rule regarding copyright infringement are subject to College disciplinary action.
+It is a condition of students’ enrollment in courses at Austin Community College (ACC) that they respect the copyrights of others and adhere to the Copyright Administrative Rule.

-As outlined in Administrative Rule 4.02.006, students retain copyright ownership rights to materials they create to satisfy course assignments or other course requirements (e.g., essays, photographs, audio-visual materials, computer programs, tests) using generally available college resources.
+As outlined in Administrative Rule 3.2000.01, students retain copyright ownership rights to materials they create to satisfy course assignments or other course requirements (e.g., essays, photographs, audio-visual materials, computer programs, tests) using generally available College resources.
 ACC retains an unlimited license to use work created by students for educational purposes.

 Austin Community College values academic integrity in the educational process.
 The following information is ACC’s Academic Integrity Policy and Disciplinary Process when the policy has been violated.